-Erin has been dancing since the age of three.
+ERIN BABBS has been dancing since the age of three.
 She has studied with some of the most well-known dance instructors and professional schools throughout the United States.
-Erin received her BA from San Diego State University while training and teaching at various schools dedicated to the arts.
+Erin received her BA in English from San Diego State University while training and teaching at various schools dedicated to the arts.

 Erin’s training has led her to dance professionally with the Brain Setzer Orchestra, the Black Eyed Peas, MTV and DJ AM, to name a few.
 In addition, Erin has modeled for Divine Eyewear, Juicy Couture and Shuz and has been a featured vocalist for Moonshine Records and One World Entertainment.
-Erin has been teaching dance for the past 19 years.
-She has been named a top choreographer for the last 13 seasons.
+Erin has been teaching dance for the past 20 years.
+She has been named a top choreographer in the industry for the past 15 years.

 Erin’s passion for teaching and love for kids led her to open Murrieta Dance Project in 2006.
 As MDP’s main Progressions Instructor (Turn & Tricks) Erin is always studying new teaching techniques and finding new ways to collaborate the classic techniques with the most cutting edge tricks.
 She has a way a breaking down each movement so that her students have a better understanding of their bodies and how to use them.

 Her students have been featured in film and television, won top awards and scholarships as well as agent representation and have taken the United States by storm!
 Erin’s students have gone on to dance with the world-renowned companies: The Nederlands Dans Theatre, Julliard, Joffery and more!
 Erin has also trained dancers who have been top 10 finalists on So You Think You Can Dance as well as the winner of season one of Abby’s Ultimate Dance Competition!
 Currently Erin has a team of talented dancers that are featured on the Life Time network on a little show called Dance Moms!
-Erin Babbs is a featured choreographer for the show as well.
-New this season one of Erin’s students will be a featured performer on Steve Harvey’s new show Little Big Shots!
+And just recently had students debut on America's Got Talent, Ellen, Little Big Shots, national commercials and more!
+Erin Babbs is a featured choreographer for the show Dance Moms and recently accepted an award for Murrieta Dance Project at the Industry Dance Awards for Choreography of the year (choreography Kirsten Russel).

 Currently, Erin is excited to be heading up the Mini Program of a new convention, Art Of Movement, under the direction of Robert Prescott Lee and Mikey Trasoras.
 Erin will be traveling the US teaching some of the most hungry young artists!
 In addition to this new venture Erin will be going back to one of her long time passions as a judge for one of the top competitions on the circuit, Hall Of Fame Dance Challenge.
 Being able to inspire and connect with dancers on stage as a judge has always given Erin even more inspiration to take back to her amazing students at Murrieta Dance Project.